 Zion National Park in November

-While visiting Zion in November you can expect the weather to be a bit cooler.
+While visiting Zion National Park in November you can expect the weather to be a bit cooler.
 The daytime temperatures will be around the mid-50s and the nighttime temperatures will drop to the low 30s.

 With the cooler temperatures, it makes for some great hiking weather to hike the best Zion National Park hikes.
 Our favorites have to be Canyon Overlook Trail so that we can watch the sunrise and Riverside Walk for an easy hike to see the changing colors of the trees.